themarchoffolly/pushme-pullyou/PITCHME.md

 ![SLIDESHOW](assets/browser-hires.png)

-Get the word out about your GitHub projects.
+Get the word out about your GitHub projects ;)